artsy/artsy.github.io/_posts/2019-03-01-custom-editorial-features.markdown

 **2. [In Reaction (Artsy’s component library)](https://github.com/artsy/reaction)**

-- In Reaction’s [`Article`](TKTK) component, the presence of a `customEditoral` prop indicates that `EditorialFeature` should render, rather than the component designated by the article’s specified layout.
+- In Reaction’s top-level [`Article`](https://github.com/artsy/reaction/blob/master/src/Components/Publishing/Article.tsx#L64) component, the presence of a `customEditoral` prop routes an article to the [`ArticleWithFullScreen`](https://github.com/artsy/reaction/blob/master/src/Components/Publishing/Layouts/ArticleWithFullScreen.tsx) component.
+From here, the article is given context for image slideshows and tooltip helpers, and the  `EditorialFeature` component is rendered rather than the component designated by the article’s specified layout.
 A `FeatureLayout` is displayed by default, but any article can be converted into a custom feature, regardless of the `article.layout` value.
 Inside the `EditorialFeature` component, a switch statement is used to associate the string variable for the feature with its affiliated top-level component.

 **3. [In Writer/Positron (CMS & API for articles)](https://github.com/artsy/positron)**